 WARNING COMPLETE DATA LOSS ON THE ENTIRE HARD DISK.
-Also data on D:\ [User] partition (e.g., Patient Archive images, Service Database, Measurement results, Patient data and Reports) will be lost and can not be carried over to the new hard disk.
+Also data on D:\[User] partition (e.g., Patient Archive images, Service Database, Measurement results, Patient data and Reports) will be lost and can not be carried over to the new hard disk.

-NOTICE However, if system functionality allows it:

-- save the patient images and corresponding patient data via System Setup - Backup - IMAGE ARCHIVE, as described in Section 4-5-6 on page 4-22 - gather full system configuration by saving a "Full Backup" via System Setup - Backup - SYSTEM CONFIGURATION, as described in Section 4-5-3 on page 4-17
+- NOTICE However, if system functionality allows it: - save the patient images and corresponding patient data via System Setup Backup IMAGE ARCHIVE, as described in Section 4-5-6 on page 4-21 - gather full system configuration by saving a "Full Backup" via System Setup - Backup - SYSTEM CONFIGURATION, as described in Section 4-5-3 on page 4-16 previous hard disk contents.]